Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Information Systems & System Architecture Design/👨🏻‍🔧 System Modeling & Integration/Data Integration/Data Warehouse & Beyonds.md

 	- OLAP operations can be natively performed with simple queries
 	- Tied to a specific vendor implementation
 - HOLAP: combines ROLAP features with MOLAP
-	- E.g., uses ad-hoc data structure for pre-computing aggregations, while keeping non-aggregated data in a relational databas
+	- E.g., uses ad-hoc data structure for pre-computing aggregations, while keeping non-aggregated data in a relational database

 Starting from the fact schema, we can derive a star or snowflake schema:
 - In case of fully-shared hierarchies, dimension tables are not duplicated
 - In case only part of the hierarchy is shared, the shared part can be either replicated or moved to a secondary dimension table
-- In case of **multiple edges** (i.e., many-to-many relations), then a **bridge table** needs to be introduced in the dimension tables
+- ==In case of **multiple edges** (i.e., many-to-many relations)==, then a **bridge table** needs to be introduced in the dimension tables
 	- Bridge table may need an attribute to specify the **weight** of each edge to the cumulative relationship

 > [!Example]